Edge Magnetism in Colloidal MoS2 Triangular Nanoflakes

 In summary, we systematically investigated the intrinsic magnetic properties of triangular \MS nanoflakes using spin-polarized DFT.
 By varying the edge length of S-terminated nanoflakes with hydrogen passivation, we identified a critical size threshold of approximately 1.5~nm, below which the structures remain non-magnetic.
 Larger nanoflakes exhibit multiple, closely competing magnetic states arising from localized moments on specific Mo edge atoms.
 All magnetic configurations are metallic, with unpaired Mo $d$-orbitals crossing the Fermi level.
 The robustness of this edge-induced magnetism is underscored by finding that edge-localized magnetic moments persist even in structurally modified, non-equilateral geometries.
 In contrast, removing hydrogen passivation leads to a disordered spin landscape, where magnetic moments become randomly distributed across both Mo and S edge atoms.

 In conclusion, our results demonstrate that S-terminated and H-passivated triangular \MS nanoflakes represent a stable, experimentally accessible, and promising platform for nanoscale spin control.
-These insights provide valuable guidance for the design of low-dimensional spintronic devices such as spin filters and memory elements, that exploit edge-driven magnetism in TMD nanostructures.
+The robust and localized magnetic moments in these nanoflakes can be manipulated by external electric or magnetic field to realize advanced spintronic applications, primarily by using electrostatic gating.
+For instance, if magnetic field with alternating component is applied, it will induce spin rotation and hence results in spin manipulation for the design of low-dimensional spintronic devices such as spin filters and memory elements.
+Similarly alternating electric field allows manipulation of the spin state at will via electric-dipole-induced spin resonance and therefore can be explored as spin qubit.
 Given the analogies among TMDs, we anticipate that the physics predicted here also exists in other members of this family, such as W-based nanoflakes.
-However, a detailed analysis of different metallic and/or chalcogen species, as well as the influence of defects and functionalization, requires dedicated analysis, which will be pursued in future work.
+However, a detailed analysis of different metallic and/or chalcogen species, as well as the influence of defects Mo and S vacancy and functionalization, requires dedicated analysis, which will be pursued in future work.